maptiler/maptiler-geocoding-control/README.md

 npm install && npm run build
 ```

-You will find compilation result in `dist` directory.
+You will find compilation result in the `dist` directory.

 ### Running in dev mode